gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

 ### GET requests

-Next, lets implement the GET requests.
+Next, let's implement the GET requests.
 Here we have two endpoints, one general `/tasks` which returns all the information in the database, and one `/tasks/<taskid>` which just returns one.
-Lets start with the latter of these because it is easier to implement:
+Let's start with the latter of these because it is easier to implement:

 ```
 ClassMethod getTaskById(taskId As %String) As %DynamicObject